Brynrefail: Landmarks

+Culture and community

 Brynrefail also contains a community hall which was re-opened in 2005, and previously contained a craft shop and food outlet named Anglesey Good Gifts.
 Tyddyn Mon, a 'Learning Disability Wales' centre, is found in the village.

+Transport

 The village is on bus route 62 which runs between Bangor and Amlwch, providing access to Dulas Bay and Lligwy Bay.
+The A5025 runs through the village.